robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 Normally the log file is just a single HTML file.
 When the amount of he test cases increases, the size of the file can grow so large that opening it into a browser is inconvenient or even impossible.
-Starting from Robot Framework 2.6, it is possible to use the :option:`--splitlog` option to split parts of the log into external files that are loaded transparently into the browser when needed.
+Hence, it is possible to use the :option:`--splitlog` option to split parts of the log into external files that are loaded transparently into the browser when needed.

 The main benefit of splitting logs is that individual log parts are so small that opening and browsing the log file is possible even if the amount